-4 Piscussion - Conclusion
+4. Discussion - Conclusion

-- 230 acquisition.
-Despite or, maybe, owing to its simplicity, the method proves robust: the comparison of images taken one year apart allowed us to monitor the evolution of the population of boulders at the surface of the Vieux-Habitants river.
+- To the best of our knowledge, we present the first attempt at characterizing bedload transport based on yearly UAV image acquisition.
+Despite - or, maybe, owing to - its simplicity, the method proves robust: the comparison of images taken one year apart allowed us to monitor the evolution of the population of boulders at the surface of the Vieux-Habitants river.
 Using high frequency measurements of the river discharge, we determine the threshold discharge necessary to set boulders in motion, and estimate the time during which the flow is strong enough to transport them.
 The model of threshold we use, despite its simplicity, reproduces well our observations for a realistic range of parameters. - In the Vieux-Habitants river, this effective transport time amounts to 10.5 hours per year on average, that is about I=0.12% of the time.
 The transport of boulders is therefore a rare event controlled by the occurrence of floods, which, in its turn, depends on the distribution of rainfalls.
 A change of this distribution is likely to impact the quantity of sediment transported by the river. - Einstein (1937) was the first to propose that the entrainment of bedload particles is inherently a random process.
-This hypothesis is at the core of the entrainment-deposition model (Charru et al., 2004; Lajeunesse et al., 2010; 2018).
-When expressed in terms of the effective transport time, our data an ansistent with this assumption: the population of boulders on the bed of the Vieux-Habitants river decreases exponential expected for a random Poisson process.
-The characteristic time of this decay in fact, the residence time of the boulders on the bed is short: τ =17 hours of effective transport time.
+This 240 hypothesis is at the core of the entrainment-deposition model (Charru et al., 2004; Lajeunesse et al., 2010; 2018).
+When expressed in terms of the effective transport time, our data are consistent with this assumption: the population of boulders on the bed of the Vieux-Habitants river decreases exponentially, as expected for a random Poisson process.
+The characteristic time of this decay - in fact, the residence time of the boulders on the bed - is short: $\tau = 17$ hours of effective transport time.

-We are gest a method to estimate the sedimentary discharge associated to boulder transport, based on the exponential decay of ation of well-identified boulders.
+We suggest a method to estimate the sedimentary discharge associated to boulder transport, based on the exponential decay of

+- a population of well-identified boulders.
 During a flood, entrained boulders will travel over a distance L_f that depends on the duration and on the intensity of the flood.
-The discharge of boulders across a given section of the river is the number of grains entrained per unit time, from a bed area of size WL_f.
-The boulder discharge is therefore the total number of boulders at rest on this surface, σWL_f, divided by the residence time, τ, where σ is the surface density of boulders (Einstein, 1937).
+The discharge of boulders across a given section of the river is the number of grains entrained per unit time, from a bed area of size WL_f .
+The boulder discharge is therefore the total number of boulders at rest on this surface, σWL_f , divided by the residence time, τ , where σ is the surface density of boulders (Einstein, 1937).
 The instantaneous volumetric discharge is then the number of grains entrained by unit time, times the average volume of grains.
 To convert this value into an annual sediment flux, we multiply it by the proportion of time, I, during which the river is above the entrainment threshold.
 L_f is the most difficult parameter to estimate.
-It can be approached by using a tranport law (Lajeunesse et al., 201 measured in the field using RFID tracers as proposed by Phillips and Jerolmack (2014).
+It can be approached by using a tranport law - (Lajeunesse et al., 2010) or measured in the field using RFID tracers as proposed by Phillips and Jerolmack (2014).